-The technical information contained in this disclosure has been approved by Dr. Thomas Setterfield, P. Geo, the Vice-President Exploration of TerraX, who is a Qualified Person as defined in "National Instrument 43-101, Standards of Disclosure for Mineral Projects."
+TerraX and GeoVector Management Inc. were responsible for planning, management and supervision of the drill program.
+The technical information contained in this management discussion has been approved by Joseph Campbell, the President of TerraX, who is a Qualified Person as defined in "National Instrument 43-101, Standards of Disclosure for Mineral Projects".